Strain and Interface Effects on Magnetocrystalline Anisotropy of MnN: Results and Discussion

 \subsubsection{Applicability to Other Magnetic Systems}

-The linear relationship of strain to MAE has previously been reported for other systems, such as FePt and PtMn \cite{Magnetochemistry}, as well as bulk Fe.
-These systems all have in common that biaxial strain causes them to pass from a $D_{4h}^+$ to a $D_{4h}^-$ system, while passing through an $O_h$ configuration (we note that for bulk Fe, the $O_h$ configuration is the ground state BCC structure).
-This explanation in terms of the underlying point group symmetry for the magnetic ion also explains the underlying trend in these systems.
+The linear relationship of strain to MAE has previously been reported for other systems, such as FePt and PtMn \cite{Magnetochemistry}, FeCo \cite{Wolloch2021}, as well as bulk Fe.
+In common to all of these examples, an applied biaxial strain causes them to undergo a transition from a $D_{4h}^+$ to a $D_{4h}^-$ symmetry, while passing through an $O_h$ configuration (we note that for bulk Fe, the $O_h$ configuration is the ground state BCC structure).
+This explanation in terms of the underlying point group symmetry for the magnetic ion also explains the underlying trend for the change in anisotropy with respect to strain in these systems.
 This enables us to state that this will be a common trend in all materials where the point group of the ``magnetic'' ions are all $D_{4h}$ with a common rotation axis.
 Finally, we note that this also applies to the $O_h$ point group, which is a superset of the $D_{4h}$ point group.
-The authors also conject that a similar mechanism may also affect the entire $D_{nh}$ class, making this applicable to most uniaxial magnetic systems.
+The authors also conject that a similar mechanism may also affect the entire $D_{nh}$ class, making this observation of linearity with respect to biaxial strain applicable to most uniaxial magnetic systems.